Shocker (wrestler): AAA (2005–2006)

-Return to CMLL (2007–2022)
+Return to CMLL (2006–2022)

-Shocker jumped ship from AAA back to Consejo Mundial de Lucha Libre again in 2007.
-That same year, he teamed with Perro Aguayo Jr. and Héctor Garza in a failed bid to win the vacant CMLL World Trios Championship from Último Guerrero, Tarzan Boy and Atlantis in Mexico City on September 29, 2006.
-In early 2007, he entered a championship tournament for the vacant NWA International Junior Heavyweight Championship and lost to Hirooki Goto at the tournament finals in Mexico City on March 4.
-He and Dr. Wagner Jr. lost to Perro Aguayo Jr. and Héctor Garza in a match for the vacant WWA World Tag Team Championship in Tijuana on January 31, 2008.
+Shocker returned to CMLL in September 2006, a month after his AAA departure.
+At the CMLL 73rd Anniversary Show on September 29, he and Los Perros del Mal (Perro Aguayo Jr. and Héctor Garza) failed to win the vacant CMLL World Trios Championship, losing to Atlantis, Tarzan Boy and Último Guerrero.
+In early 2007, he entered a tournament for the vacant NWA International Junior Heavyweight Championship, but lost to Hirooki Goto in the finals on March 4.
+He and Dr. Wagner Jr. lost to Perro Aguayo Jr. and Garza in a match for the vacant WWA World Tag Team Championship on January 31, 2008.
+On December 14, 2010, Shocker defeated El Texano Jr. to win the NWA World Historic Light Heavyweight Championship.
+However, just five days later, he suffered a patellar tendon rupture and a meniscal tear in his knee that required surgery and would sideline him for 12 to 16 weeks.
+On May 26, 2011, Shocker was stripped of the title.